vivek-vishwanath/xv6/README.md

 scheduling and concurrency.
 This lab consists primarily of two parts:  First, you will be extending xv6's scheduler to support multiple new schedulers.
 Second, you will be constructing a kernel-space threading library.
-This lab also includes an extra-credit oppertunity that asks you to run performance analysis and implement your own scheduling algorithm.
+This lab also includes an extra-credit oppertunity that allows you to design your own scheduling algorithm and benchmark its performance.

 This is a *large* lab, larger than the labs you've done so far, so be warned!

 To help you stay organized, we have split it into two main checkpoints:
-- Checkpoint 1 (Parts 1, 2, 3)
+- Checkpoint 1 (Parts 1)
 - Checkpoint 2 (Full lab)

 To give a sense of how long it may take to complete each part, we've marked